vocify/speakr-demo/README.md

 #### Interruption Event

-You may receive an event to indicate an interruption:
+You will receive a clear event when there is an interruption.
+Upon receiving this message, you can clear the previously sent buffer and begin playing the upcoming buffer :

 ```json
 {